s2t2/lambda-ds-3-1/ONBOARDING.md

 Version Control Utility | Git (`git`) | For incrementally saving different versions of software files, and interfacing with GitHub, which is an online place to share code repositories.
 Server Management Utility | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.

+I know many of you are already familiar with local development to varying degrees, but some of you may be completely unfamiliar.
+So follow the instructions below as they pertain to your individual situation.

 ### Text Editor

 To edit Python files locally, we'll need a development-class text editor.
 Students who don't already have a preferred editor or IDE are encouraged to [download and install VS Code](https://code.visualstudio.com/).
-After doing so, it is important to install the [Python language extension](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#python-syntax-auto-completion) which provides code auto-completion capabilities.
+After doing so, it is important to install the [Python language extension](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#python-syntax-auto-completion) which provides code syntax-highlighting and auto-completion capabilities.

 > OPTIONAL: you may also want to further [customize your text editor's appearance and functionality](https://github.com/prof-rossetti/intro-to-python/blob/master/notes/devtools/vs-code.md#basic-configuration), as desired.